Why is security patch management important for Microsoft products?

 Even if there’s nothing of apparent value to an attacker on a machine, an attacker could use the machine to launch other attacks.
 If the attacker deems a machine powerful enough, they could use it for crypto-mining.

-Only a small percentage of vulnerabilities are rated critical.
-But like the risk of contracting a disease from an area of virus-carrying mosquitoes, it only takes one mosquito bite to get infected.
+Only a tiny percentage of vulnerabilities are rated critical.
+However, like the risk of contracting a disease from an area of virus-carrying mosquitoes, it only takes one mosquito bite to get infected.

 Microsoft recommends that customers apply critical updates immediately.
 But there’s a caveat…